 I pad into the bathroom.
 Marie-Laure has redone this big house, this mansion, and at least my bedroom has an ensuite bathroom.
 Normally, you stay with friends, hopefully not on the living room couch, and you all share the bathroom.
 So, I feel in the lap of luxury chez Madame.

-I managed to catch a few hours’ sleep on the plane.
+I’d managed to catch a few hours’ sleep on the plane.
 I was groggy but not comatose.
 What I was, though, was thirsty.
-So, I ordered a big jus d’orange, which as I remembered was freshly squeezed, pulp still in it, serve with a carafe of water and some sugar.
+So, I ordered a big jus d’orange, which as I remembered was freshly squeezed, pulp still in it, served with a carafe of water and some sugar.
 I did without adding the water and would never add sugar.
 Freshly squeezed orange juice can be a bit tart, but I like tart, which makes my life in the good old USofA a bit of a gustatory ordeal.
-Once as part of a family wedding party, we met for breakfast at a pancake house.
+Once as part of a family wedding party, we met for breakfast at a pancake house in suburban Virginia.
 Sugar and super sweet was unavoidable.
 I imagined that just this one experience would give me diabetes.
 It didn’t of course.

 Excellent water pressure in the shower.